 In Calhoun’s Upper School, students are firmly at the center of their education.
-Our students are engaged learners and whose voices are heard and respected.
+Our students are engaged learners whose voices are heard and respected.
 Our curriculum reflects our commitment to integrated, place-based teaching, as well as social justice.
 And students are supported by a strong advisory system, given ample opportunities to develop as individuals and community leaders.

 At Calhoun, students are encouraged to examine questions and issues both inside and outside of the classroom.
 They take advantage of New York City's diverse resources through regular excursions, go on science expeditions to Black Rock Forest, and through our signature programs such as Junior Workshop and Senior Work, students become increasingly independent and self-directed to take on significant leadership roles.

 Learn more about the Upper School's academic requirements, the student assessment process, the advisory and cluster system, daily dedicated community time, and other division details.